mkikets99/CAHBotDatabase/packs/en/cadsaboumatr/README.md

 | It`s been revealed that Disney`s latest animated film will be called - _. | 1 |
 | Just because you're married doesn't mean you have to give up _. | 1 |
 | Leading marriage experts suggest _ to improve your intimacy. | 1 |
-| Love is patient.
-Love is kind.
+| Love is patient.Love is kind.
 Love is _. | 1 |
 | Making love to the person reading this card is like _. | 1 |
 | Marriage is like _: it's alawys over sooner than you think. | 1 |